 Have you stayed at the SLS Las Vegas?
 What about the other SLS Properties?
 What do you look for in a Las Vegas hotel?

 I needed to be in Toronto for work last week.
 Almost every trip I take between ORD and YYZ results in delays, cancellations and without an extra “travel day” built in, missed meetings.
 I’ve been burned too many times on this leg.
 That being said, my meetings were Tuesday morning, so I flew into Toronto midday on Monday.
-I was delayed a couple hours, but still arrived in plenty of time for my meetings.
+I was delayed a bit, but I still arrived in plenty of time for my meetings.

 Since I had an evening in Toronto without any business plans, I decided to treat myself to a nice dinner and a quick search showed that Canoe met my needs.
 Basically, I wanted a highly rated and reviewed restaurant with a quality tasting menu.
 Unfortunately, the only time I could book online was either 17h00 or 21h00.
 I called to see if alternate times were available – no luck.
 Surprisingly, the day of my reservation (which I booked for 17h00), the restaurant called to confirm and I told them that 17h00 was an ungodly hour for dinner and they agreed.
 I was able to change it to an 18h45 reservation at the Chef’s Counter.